 submit articles and photos to Rod&Rifle

 You may send us a query or a completed article.
 Queries should clearly explain what you’d like to write about.
 If you wish to submit a completed article for consideration, please read the suggestions below for advice on what we are looking for.

-Please understand that we receive a large number of freelance submissions so, please allow four – six weeks for us to review your article or query; we plan issue content up to 12 weeks in advance.
+Please understand that we receive a large number of freelance submissions so, please allow up to four weeks for us to review your article or query; we plan issue content up to 12 weeks in advance.
 We often hold articles for future issues.

 We will get back to you with an answer whether we decide to use the piece or not.